-- Staff feedback on careers lessons, world of work events, careers fair, mock interviews etc. - Gathering informal feedback from external partners and from parents - Quality assurance, through lesson visits and teacher planning, that meaningful CEIAG permeates throughout the wider curriculum - Pupils destination figures post-16 - Personalised tracking of individual pupil involvement in the wider CEIAG programme.
+- Staff feedback on careers lessons, world of work events, careers fair, mock interviews etc. - Gathering informal feedback from external partners and from parents - Quality assurance, through lesson visits and teacher planning, that meaningful CEIAG permeates throughout the wider curriculum - Pupil's destination figures post-16 - Personalised tracking of individual pupil involvement in the wider CEIAG programme

-The schools arrangements for managing the access of education and training providers to students is monitored by Kerrie Marshall, Head Teacher of Redbridge Alternative Provision.
+The schools' arrangements for managing the access of education and training providers to students is monitored by the Head Teacher of RAP.

-Kerrie Marshall, Head teacher, will also review this policy on an annual basis.
+The Head teacher, will also review this policy on an annual basis.
 At every review, the governing body will approve the policy.